 But as long as the nation’s infrastructure continues to be neglected, the problem will only become more pronounced and more expensive to fix.
 Engineers, policymakers, and lawmakers at the state and federal level are searching for solutions in technology and innovation.
 But a dramatic change in the country’s mindset, as well as policy action, will be necessary to solve the problem.

-n 2017, the American Society of Civil Engineers gave America’s overall infrastructure a score of D+.
-The engineers gave the nation’s bridges an overall score of C+.
+In 2021, the American Society of Civil Engineers (ASCE) gave America’s overall infrastructure a score of C-.
+The engineers gave the nation’s bridges an overall score of C.

 In addition to inaction at the policy level, there has been a lack of willingness at the national level to fully address the country’s infrastructure problems.
 Although most Americans are aware of the concerning state of our nation’s roads and bridges, the issue has taken a backseat.

-Thankfully, politicians are currently proposing bills that would provide much-needed funds for the country's infrastructure, including a potential $2 trillion infrastructure bill at time of writing.
+Thankfully, politicians are currently proposing bills that would provide much-needed funds for the country's infrastructure, where 621 billion will be spent to improve roads, bridges, railways, and other infrastructure within an ambitious $2 trillion plan to overhaul the U.S. infrastructure.

-Some in the field have also been unwilling to try new and innovative solutions which have the potential to cut costs and make out bridges more durable.
-Instead, they are attracted to known solution, more commonly used in the industry.
+Some in the field have also been unwilling to try new and innovative solutions which have the potential to cut costs and make our bridges more durable.
+Instead, they are attracted to known solutions, more commonly used in the industry.

 Changes must be made at the policy level, but the culture and general outlook of those who manage construction projects must change as well.
 Instead of focusing on quick wins, they must adopt a more long-term mentality, taking into consideration repair and rehabilitation stages that occur across the entire lifecycle.

-There are multiple emerging and applied technologies which have exciting applications in the restoration of the country’s infrastructure.
+There are multiple emerging and applied technologies that have exciting applications in the restoration of the country’s infrastructure.

 Drones make it easier for engineers to spot problems, augmented reality helps planners visualize their projects and technicians to work more effectively.
 Autonomous vehicles and devices powered by the internet of things (IoT) also show promise in helping bridge construction and repair projects go faster.

-But innovative construction materials will also play a major role in restoring American infrastructure.
+But innovative construction materials will also play a major role in restoring and preserving the American infrastructure.

 Ultra-High Performance Concrete is a new class of concrete that has been lauded for its strength and durability.
 Although the material has only seen sporadic use in recent decades, more and more companies and governments are inquiring about its applications due to the infrastructure crisis.